ASPP/pelita_template/README.md

 ============
 ![](pelita_GUI.png)

 Pelita is a Pac-Man like game.
-Two teams each of two bots are placed in a maze with food pellets.
-The blue team, starting on the left of the maze, with bots named `a` and `b`.
-The red team, starting on the right of the maze, with bots named `x` and `y`.
+Two teams each of two characters (bots) are placed in a maze with food pellets.
+The blue team starts on the left of the maze, with bots named `a` and `b`.
+The red team starts on the right of the maze, with bots named `x` and `y`.

 The maze is split into two parts, the left one belongs to the blue team, the right one belongs to the red team.
 When a bot is in its own homezone it is a ghost.
 A ghost can defend its own food pellets by killing the enemies.
 When a bot is in its enemy's homezone it is a pac-man and can eat the enemy's food.
 The game is turn-based: one bot moves, the rules of the game are applied, a new state of the game is generated, the next bot moves.
 The first bot of the blue team, bot `a`, moves first, then the first bot of the red team, bot `x`, moves, then the second bot, `b`, of the blue team, and finally the second bot, `y`, of the read team.
 This defines a round.
 A standard game lasts at most 300 rounds.